 National Cybersecurity Awareness Month’s Evolution and Changes

 For instance, so-called darknet markets on the web were not a major concern or well known in the early 2000s.
 Now they are a top focus for many attackers looking to sell stolen financial data.
 Attacker’s changing focus and methods means cybersecurity experts must educate users anew.

 In recent years, phishing and ransomware have plagued the internet.
 More than 90% of successful cyber attacks start with a phishing email, and these attacks can cause lasting harm.
 Phishing and ransomware target enterprises and their core services and focus on critical infrastructure.
 In response, NCSAM has changed its toolkits and advice to address these issues.
 As the cybersecurity landscape changes in coming years, NCSAM will continue to update its content to address new issues.

-A few changes to National Security Awareness Month resources in recent years include:
+A few changes to National Cybersecurity Awareness Month resources in recent years include:

 - Botnet awareness and the importance of protecting IoT devices from common malware.